natacha-beck/cbrain-wiki/programmer-guides/Plugins-Structure.md

 <a name="inst" />

 ## 4. Plugin package installation

     rake cbrain:plugins:install:all

-The [administrator guide](https://github.com/aces/cbrain-doc-temp/wiki/Administrator-Guides) has a page [LINK] explaining the rake task and what it does.
+The [administrator guide](https://github.com/aces/cbrain-doc-temp/wiki/Administrator-Guides) has a page explaining the rake task and what it does.

 **Note**: Original author of this document is Pierre Rioux